-In this paper are analyzed 6 models for interactive scientific visualization and was made their comparison in terms of features that they offer and the price for their implementation.
+A b s t r a c t: Virtual reality is the use of computer technology to create the effect of an interactive 3D world in which the objects have a sense of spatial presence.
+The primary difference between conventional 3D computer graphics and Virtual Reality is that in Virtual Reality we are working with things instead of pictures of things.
+In this paper are compared 6 models for simulation scenes in virtual reality and also is made their comparison in terms of features that they offer and the price for their implementation.
 The purpose of the analysis is to obtain guidance for developing own model for interactive scientific visualization adapted to circumstances in research centers in Republic of Macedonia, which means to be optimized for effective results by using cheap equipment no more than 1000 Euro.